msnlbj236/msnlbj236.github.io/_pages/about.md

 Before coming to RPI, I obtained B.S. in Physics, National Elite Program, from [Nanjing University](https://www.nju.edu.cn/en/main.psp).
 I have worked as an undergraduate research assistant in [Prof. Xiaoyong Wang](https://sps.nju.edu.cn/)'s Single-Particle Spectroscopy Laboratory.
 My undergraduate research was focused on optical studies of time-resolved two-pulse excitation of CsPbI3 quantum dots, and also temperature dependence of CdSe colloidal quantum dots’ fluorescence lifetime.

-Besides research, I am fan of basketball, skiing and oil painting.
+Besides research, I am fan of basketball, skiing, photography and oil painting.
 My favourite NBA player is *LeBron James* and my favourite Impressionist painters are *Pierre-Auguste Renoir* and *Edgar Degas*.
 I have been to famous ski resorts like Aspen, Killington and Lake Tahoe, I really enjoy the stunning views from the top of the mountains.

  <p align="center"><img width="1256" height="543" src='/images/ballet.jpg'></p>